In October 2019, Google announced the BERT Algorithm.

 - Exclude outliers: pages that are much longer or much shorter than other ones.

-Here is an in-depth article about picking organic competitors for SEO analysis.
+Here is an in-depth article about picking the right SEO competitors for your analysis.

 To collect data in a comprehensive form, I'd recommend using a spreadsheet, text document, or whatever works for you best.
 Here is one of my templates for NLP competitors' analysis.
 It's downloadable, so you can use it for your own purposes.

-Especially, in the case of one-sided SERPs, be aware of using the preferred sentiment since using the reverse can be a hand brake for your SEO efforts.
+Especially in case of one-sided SERPs, be aware of using the preferred sentiment.
+Going for the opposite might make all your SEO efforts in vain.

 An easy example would be if all top search results of a product with positive reviews, and you created a negative review, that might negatively impact your rankings.
 Google has taken the historical data of the more relevant sites and apparently it favors positive reviews over the negative ones.

-Even though Google experiments with the sentiment and, in many cases, it fluctuates over time, it can be highly challenging to get into the top ten with an unexpected undertone.
-Similarly, sometimes it is impossible to overtake one of the highest organic positions in Google with the content short on entities’ appearance.
+Even though Google experiments with the sentiment, and it fluctuates over time, it can be challenging to get into the top ten with an unexpected undertone.
+Similarly, sometimes it is impossible to overtake one of the highest organic positions in Google with the content short on entities' appearance.

-Comparing yourself with direct competitors allows us to fulfill the content gap, estimate the user’s intent behind the search query, and make the content more comprehensive and complementary.
+Comparing yourself with direct competitors allows us to fill the gap, estimate the user's intent behind the search query, and make the content more comprehensive.